SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <ins>Pole (spear, halberd)</ins>
 1D8 damage, needs two hands, <br>
 You have advantage when dodging melee attacks from creatures you've hit this turn

+<ins>Two-Weapon Fighting</ins>
+When you miss an attack with your main hand, you can make a free attack with your off-hand.
 </details>

 <details markdown="1">